benckx/liquibase-jooq-codegen-example/README.md

 }
 ```

 Classes `PersonDao` and `Person` have been generated during Gradle build, directly from the Liquibase definition.
+This

-This reduces the boilerplate of writing DAO code and SQL queries.
+reduces the boilerplate of writing DAO code and SQL queries.

-During Gradle build, the Liquibase schema is executed to a H2 in-memory DB, jOOQ DAO code is generated based on this H2 schema.
+During Gradle build, the Liquibase schema is executed to a H2 in-memory DB, jOOQ DAO code is generated based on this H2
+schema.
+You can then use this generated code in your application.

 # Code Generation